vaishnavi09a/Devops/Interview_ques.md

 Trunk-based development: developers commit frequently (often daily) to main (or trunk), with short-lived feature toggles or branches.
 I used this when the organisation emphasised rapid CI/CD and frequent production releases.
 I prefer trunk-based for DevOps automation because it aligns with continuous delivery: simpler merges, fewer long-lived branches.

-7. Explain the term “Infrastructure as Code (IaC)”.
+**7. Explain the term “Infrastructure as Code (IaC)”.

 Answer:
 Infrastructure as Code (IaC) is the practice of defining and managing infrastructure (servers, networks, databases, load-balancers, etc.) using machine-readable definition files (code) rather than manual configuration.
 This means you write templates or scripts that describe the desired state of your infrastructure, commit them into version control, and deploy them via automated tools.
-IaC ensures: reproducibility of environments, consistency between dev/test/prod, traceability, automation of provisioning and changes, and reduction of human error. datacamp.com
+IaC ensures: reproducibility of environments, consistency between dev/test/prod, traceability, automation of provisioning and changes, and reduction of human error.
-+2
-GeeksforGeeks
-+2

-8. Which tools have you used for IaC (e.g., Terraform, Ansible, CloudFormation)?
+**8. Which tools have you used for IaC (e.g., Terraform, Ansible, CloudFormation)?

 Answer:
 (Your answer would reflect your experience; here’s a sample.)